Military actions involving the families

 By placing cannons on the hill, the enemy had prevented us pulling out with our columns during daylight.
 (Boldingh 1903, 16)

-Without Steyn and De Wet, with no formal command structure, and Roux and Prinsloo of equal rank, the command of the Boer forces in the basin was left in confusion.
+In the absence of Steyn and De Wet, the lack of a formal command structure and with Roux and Prinsloo of equal rank, the command of the Boer forces was left in confusion.
 This led to dissension which was eventually settled by a vote on 27 July which saw Prinsloo elected Chief Commandant.
 But by then it was too late.
 The confusion meant that the other groups did not get out.
 The British had sealed off the passes.

 |Moving guns and supplies in the Brandwater Basin

 On 24 July Hunter broke through Slabbert’s Nek and moved on Fouriesburg.
 Rundle moved through Commando Nek and occupied Fouriesburg on 28 July where he found Mrs Steyn, the president’s wife.
 Hunter’s main force joined him the next day.
 Once Slabbert’s and Retief’s Neks had been secured, a force from there under MacDonald was sent to support Hamilton who was the one blocking Naauwpoort Nek.
 Their purpose was to secure Naauwpoort Nek and the Golden Gate.

 These forces attacked on 26 July and forced the defenders outside in the hills to either move back into the Nek or to retreat eastwards towards Witsieshoek pursued by Hamilton.
 MacDonald spent the next day consolidating his position.
 He then spent some time on 28 July helping Hamilton in his pursuit of the retreating Boers, before returning to the Nek which he eventually took on 29 July.
 Unfortunately for the British, the Boers defending Naauwpoort Nek (400 men under Commandant Haasbroek) had left on the evening of 26 July and moved off down the Little Caledon valley leaving a small rearguard.
 Hamilton’s progress towards Witsieshoek was slowed by the terrain and the rear-guard actions of the Boers so that by 30 July, he was still short of the entrance to the Golden Gate.
 This delay in blocking the Golden Gate allowed the Naauwpoort Nek defenders and many others to escape down the Little Caledon valley to Witsieshoek.